First Schoolhouse in Cherokee County

 Gaffney and Blacksburg are the incorporated towns in Cherokee County.
 The county seat is Gaffney, located in the center of the county, with a population in 1920 of 5,065.
 The estimated in 1926 is 9,250.
 Blacksburg's population numbered 1,512 in 1920.

-The main line of the Southern railroad from Atlanta to Washington traverses the county.
+The main line of Southern Railway from Atlanta to Washington traverses the county.
 The total railroad mileage is 48.
 Highways run in all directions, many of which are paved, and practically all unpaved are sand-clay.

 Both the religious and educational life of the county are constantly developing.
 Congregations of practically all the Protestant faiths are in evidence.
 Schoolhouses are numerous, with a constant tendency toward consolidation.
 In Gaffney, the county seat, are four well-appointed buildings for the grades, and a modern $200,000 high school edifice.
 In Gaffney is also Limestone College, a senior college for young women, chartered in 1845.
 Limestone has a campus unsurpassed in natural beauty.